scarabdesign/EmailClientProof/README.md

 # Email Client Proof of Concept

-This is a project written in ~4 days with .NET Aspire with .NET 9.
+This is a project written in ~4 days in .NET 9 and .NET Aspire.
 Aspire is designed to be readily cloud-deployable and uses a microservice type architecture, utilizing containerization.
 To run this project you will need: